Particular/docs.particular.net/nservicebus/sagas/timeouts.md

 Assumptions can not be made in a message-driven environment regarding the order of received messages and exactly when they will arrive.
 While the connection-less nature of messaging prevents a system from consuming resources while waiting, there is usually an upper limit to a waiting period that the business dictates.

-The upper wait time is modeled in NServiceBus as a `Timeout`:
+The upper wait time is modelled in NServiceBus as a `Timeout`:

 snippet: saga-with-timeout

-After calling `RequestTimeout<T>`, a timeout message will be persisted and scheduled to run after a specified delay or at specified time.
+After calling `RequestTimeout<T>`, a timeout message will persist and be scheduled to run after a specified delay or at the specified time.

 If a saga does not request a timeout then its corresponding timeout method will never be invoked.

 WARNING: Don't assume that other messages haven't arrived in the meantime.
-If required, a Saga can store boolean flags in the SagaData and then check these flags to confirm that a incoming timeout message should be processed based on the current sate.
+If required, a Saga can store boolean flags in the SagaData and then check these flags to confirm that an incoming timeout message should be processed based on the current state.

 include: non-null-task